quat1024/garden/garden/not-destroying.md

 *Real* software is more than a couple C89 files and a makefile.

 The makefile I use for this garden is somewhat atrocious as well.
-I'm not claiming this is *good* `make`, just -- these are the things that tend to happen when you use macro-expansion systems. `echo -e` didn't work on Github Actions so I had to replace it with `printf`; regular expressions, so elegant and beautiful, peppered with backslashes because they're in a string; basename subst garden comma comma dollar slash parens; awkwardly building Markdown lists out of sticks and rocks because I'm working at the level of text (but unix pipes are so elegant, right?).
+I'm not claiming this is *good* `make`, just -- these are the things that tend to happen when you use macro-expansion systems. `echo -e` didn't work on Github Actions so I had to replace it with `printf`; regular expressions, so "elegant" and "beautiful", further sullied by peppering them with backslashes; basename subst garden comma comma dollar slash parens; awkwardly building Markdown lists out of sticks and rocks because I'm working at the level of text (but unix pipes are so elegant, right?).

 ```make
 # listing.md contains links to all files